bschweinhart/DimensionEstimationWithPH0/Readme.txt

 This is a "beta" version.
 Please email the author at bschweinhart@albany.edu if you experience any errors, or have any questions/comments/requests for additional functionality.

+This material is  based upon work supported by a NSF Mathematical Sciences Postdoctoral Research Fellowship under award number DMS-1606259.

 CITATIONS: